 With combined experience of 155 years in adult education, LIFT and SMU are joining forces to bend the trend of rising adult illiteracy rates.
 Our institutions educate a diverse population in a city of contrasts.
-The gap between the poor and the wealthy is glaring.
+The gap between the poor and the wealthy is widening and glaring.
 Our natural partnership was formed from a shared belief that reading is a human right.
 As a result, we envision making a world-class, basic education accessible to millions.

 Leaders in Adult Literacy and Education